 About Rohin Francis

 Rohin Francis is a doctor specialising in cardiology and a university researcher based at UCL.
-He is an occasional comedian and has a YouTube channel combining his love of medicine with bad puns.
+He has a YouTube channel combining his love of medicine with bad puns.

 Appreciating our mammalian-ness Liam Drew, Neurobiologist and author